revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

 <details><summary> <b>Show Answer</b> </summary>
   <blockquote>

-- Python `dictionary` objects are data types that are enclosed in curly braces '{}' and havkey and value pairs and each pair is seperated by a `comma(,)`.
+- Python `dictionary` objects are data types that are enclosed in curly braces '{}' and have key value pairs and each pair is seperated by a `comma(,)`.

-- Dictionary is mapped.
-Meaning since it has key and value pair, a meaningful key can save a lot of trouble for coders, like using an address key to save all the addresses, an id key for all id’s and so on.
+- Dictionary is mapped, since it has key and value pair.
+A meaningful key can save a lot of trouble for coders, like using an address key to save all the addresses, an id key for all id’s and so on.

 **Example**: